Virgile-Foussereau/volleyRL/README.md

 ## Getting Started
 1. Install the [Unity ML-Agents toolkit](https:github.com/Unity-Technologies/ml-agents) (Release 19+) by following the [installation instructions](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Installation.md).
-2. Download or clone this repo containing the `ultimate-volleyball` Unity project.
+2. Download or clone this repo containing the `volleyRL` Unity project.
-3. Open the `ultimate-volleyball` project in Unity (Unity Hub → Projects → Add → Select root folder for this repo).
+3. Open the `volleyRL` project in Unity (Unity Hub → Projects → Add → Select root folder for this repo).
 4. Load the `VolleyballMain` scene (Project panel → Assets → Scenes → `VolleyballMain.unity`).
 5. Click the ▶ button at the top of the window.
 This will run the agent in inference mode using the provided baseline model.